 They met in London while studying at the Royal Academy of Music.
-As they left, they spent time together, the connection between them became more and more intense, they shared the same love, the same passion, they knew what they wanted to do, and that the path they both wanted to take could be walked together.
+As they left, they spent time together, and the connection between them became more and more intense, they shared the same love, and the same passion, they knew what they wanted to do, and that the path they both wanted to take could be walked together.

 By the end of the 70s, they were not only romantic but also musical partners.
 In 1977, they formed a group called "The Catch" with which they only released one single and which quickly became "The Tourists", an authentic British post-punk band with which they released three albums and managed to score some top ten hits.
-The band only lasted three years and was dissolved in 1980, at the same time the love affair between Annie and David did, however, although they were no longer lovers, the passion they both had for following in the path of music was untouchable, so they decided to continue being colleagues, and formed Eurythmics.
+The band only lasted three years and was dissolved in 1980, at the same time the love affair between Annie and David did, however, although they were no longer lovers, the passion they both had for following in the path of music was untouchable, so they decided to continue being colleagues and formed Eurythmics.